serjaaa/adapta-fit-sads/DOCUMENTATION.md

 ## Running the code
-The code can be executed in the command line as follows:
+The code can be executed as follows:
 ``` bash
 Rscript adapta-fit-sads.R <job_number_sample> <start_sample>
 ```